mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 The up arrow (for repeating commands) and tab key (or Ctrl-I) (for completing commands and filenames) will speed up your work at the command line greatly.

+The examples in this tutorial are geared towards Bitcoin, but with some modification they may be used with altcoins and forkcoins for which MMGen supports transaction operations (BCH, LTC, ETH and ETC as of this writing).
+See [Altcoin-and-Forkcoin-Support][09] for more details.

 #### <a name='a_iv'>Invocation</a>

 The MMGen wallet system is not a single program but a suite of lightweight